-Reduce: The greenest energy is the energy one does not consume.
-Normally, the production of one cotton T-shirt costs 2700 litres of water and 7 tablespoons of pesticides.
-Wolkat does not create new products using precious energy but creates new products out of old ones as it works with used clothing and old textiles.
+- Reduce: Wolkat creates new products out of old ones as it works with used clothing and old textiles.
 At Wolkat's recycling process, only 10 ml of water is used for 1 kg of textile, with pesticides taken out at every step.

-- Recreate: After shredding fabrics into new fibers, the new raw materials are revaluated and sent to the spinning mill.
-In this last step, old textiles are transformed into new products: yarns, knitted or woven end products made of them and also non-woven fabrics (felt).
-The felt usually finds its way into the automotive and furniture industry, but it is also used in mattresses and geotextile and insulation products.
+- Recreate: After shredding fabrics into new fibers, the new raw materials are revaluated and sent to the spinning mill for old textiles being transformed into new products: yarns, knitted or woven end products and also non-woven fabrics.